HEIGHTSTONIAN/HaWe/README.md

 ![1](https://user-images.githubusercontent.com/28790452/31577632-154cb9a4-b0d8-11e7-8144-914c192543a1.gif)

-When the user logged in the app allows the user to create a to-do list, marked tasks as "Done" and delete tasks.
+When you logged in the app allows you to create a to-do list, marked tasks as "Done" and delete tasks.

 ![1](https://user-images.githubusercontent.com/28790452/31577709-288c08ac-b0d9-11e7-9102-9a34deb441e6.gif)